Healthdirect Free Australian health advice you can count on.

 6-minute read

-• Injuries to the penis can happen during sexual intercourse (sex), or due to scratches, bites, knocks or burns; or if you insert an object into the urethra.
+• Injuries to the penis can happen during sex, from scratches, bites, knocks or burns, or from inserting an object into the urethra.

-• You can fracture (break) your penis if too much force is put on it while it's erect, including during sex or when masturbating.
+• You can fracture (break) your penis if too much force is put on it while it's erect.

-• If a doctor suspects that a child's penis injury is due to sexual or physical abuse, they are obligated by law to report the case to government authorities.
+• If a doctor thinks a child's penis injury is due to sexual or physical abuse, they must by law tell the government authorities.

 What is penis injury, swelling or pain?

-It is quite normal for the penis to swell with blood during sexual arousal to form an erection.
-However, sometimes the soft tissues in the structure of the penis can become swollen and painful due to an injury.
+It is normal for the penis to swell with blood during sexual arousal to form an erection.
+But sometimes the soft tissues in the penis can get swollen and painful due to an injury.

-Blood at the tip of the penis or in the urine is a sign of a serious injury.
+Blood at the tip of your penis or in your urine (pee) is a sign of a serious injury.
 If you are worried about penis swelling or pain, see your doctor.

 What injuries or conditions can cause a swollen penis?